The National Strategy for Homeland Security and the Louisiana Homeland Security Strategy

 - Other entities vital to the health, safety and welfare of the citizens of Louisiana.

 Prospective users must submit a letter of application to the Chairman requesting access.
-GOHSEP, along with Louisiana Office of Technology Services (OT), Radio Communications, makes a recommendation to the Executive Committee for acceptance and the Executive Committee makes a final determination.
+GOHSEP, along with Louisiana State Police (LSP), Radio Communications, makes a recommendation to the Executive Committee for acceptance and the Executive Committee makes a final determination.
 There are no user fees; however each user is responsible for acquiring and maintaining, at its own cost, all of its own approved compatible subscriber units.